RobinCaroff/workshop-kmp/codelab.md

 ```

 #### Now you can open the project in Xcode
-by clicking on ../workshop-kmp/iosApp/kosmos/kosmos.xcworkspace
+by opening the workspace file : `../workshop-kmp/iosApp/kosmos/kosmos.xcworkspace`

-You can compile and run the project on an iOS emulator :
+You can now compile and run the project on an iOS emulator or on a real device.

+You should see a blank screen :
 ![image_caption](./img/kmp_ios_step1.png)

 #### If everything's fine, let's go to the second step !!!

 ## STEP TWO - A very basic KMP project
-Duration: 0:10:00
+Duration: 0:12:00

 #### In this step, you will implement your first multiplatform code !

-First add this code in the common directory : kore/src/commonMain/kotlin/xyz/mlumeau/kosmos/kore/common.kt
+First add this code in the common directory : `kore/src/commonMain/kotlin/xyz/mlumeau/kosmos/kore/common.kt`

 ``` Kotlin
 package xyz.mlumeau.kosmos.kore